 OneLogin only prompts users for credentials when necessary.
 Users who are already signed into their corporate Windows domain get automatically signed into OneLogin using Integrated Windows Authentication.

 Users don't always have to access apps via OneLogin's SSO portal.
 Many times, apps are launched via links in emails, such as document sharing notifications or meeting invites.
 Just click the link and OneLogin gets you signed in automatically.

 OneLogin is not limited to enterprise apps.
 You can choose to allow users to add their own, personal apps like LinkedIn, Twitter and travel booking sites.
 Personal apps do not require IT involvement and are easily configurable and accessible to users via their secure single sign-on portal.

 Got users in Germany, France, Japan or China?
 OneLogin's portal supports 21 languages, which gives users across the globe an optimized user experience.
 Just choose which localization you want to make available and OneLogin will automatically match the portal's language to the user's browser settings.

 OneLogin elegantly handles web applications that don't support federation with a technique known as password vaulting.
-This enables enterprises to provide their users with single sign-on for all web applications.
+This enables enterprises to provide their users with SSO for all web applications.
 The mechanism by which vaulted passwords are stored has been extra hardened to protect them against unauthorized access.

 OneLogin is pre-integrated with thousands of web applications and new apps are added every day.
 Search our app catalog and add the apps you need to your account.
 Obsessed with an app we don't already support?
 Let us know and we'll add it for free.

 Some apps don't support multiple users at the same time, such as Twitter, FedEx or SurveyMonkey.
-OneLogin's single sign-on portal lets you easily share access to such applications among multiple users without having to give out the credentials.
+OneLogin's SSO solution lets you easily share access to such applications among multiple users without having to give out the credentials.
 This is helpful when new people join, but critical for your data security when employees leave your organization.